The Spiritual Sasquatch: A New Vision for Christianity

 If there was a resurrection and this gave hope to the friends of Jesus,

-obviously they would have become excited and told other people about their hope.
+obviously they would have become excited and would have told other people about their hope.

 People who have NDEs and those who claim to have seen their departed loved ones